cedricwalter/Rotorflight-Docs/docs/Tutorial-Setup/Flashing-the-firmware.md

 # Flashing the firmware

 ## Install Rotorflight Configurator
-Start by downloading and installing the latest Rotorflight Configurator release.
+Start by [downloading and installing](https://github.com/rotorflight/rotorflight-configurator/releases) the latest Rotorflight Configurator release.
 This walk-through uses Windows, but it should also work on Linux or macOS.

+* rotorflight-configurator-X.Y.Z.x86_64.rpm            Linux RPM installer
+* rotorflight-configurator-installer_X.Y.Z_win32.exe   Windows 32 Bits installer
+* rotorflight-configurator-installer_X.Y.Z_win64.exe   Windows 32 Bits installer
+* rotorflight-configurator_X.Y.Z_amd64.deb             Linux Debian installer
+* rotorflight-configurator_X.Y.Z_linux64.zip           Linux 64 bits installer
+* rotorflight-configurator_X.Y.Z_macOS.dmg             MacOS installer

 ## Install Drivers
-On Windows, install the STM USB Drivers from the links on the Rotorflight Configurator page.
+On Windows, install the [STM USB Drivers here](https://www.st.com/en/development-tools/stsw-stm32102.html) or from the links on the Rotorflight Configurator page.
+On Linux and Macos you do not need to install anything.

 ## Back up Betaflight Config
 Rotorflight is based on Betaflight and uses the Betaflight configuration as its base.
 You should make a copy of the configuration that the flight controller (FC) shipped with.
-Back up the Betaflight configuration as shown in Back up and restore.
+Back up the Betaflight configuration as shown in [Back up and restore](https://www.rotorflight.org/docs/Tutorial-Setup/Backup-and-restore).

 ## Flash Firmware to FC
 Connect the FC to your computer with an USB data cable.
 Now you are ready to install the Rotorflight firmware to your FC.
 There are five different versions of the firmware, each version targeting a specific microprocessor: F405, F411, F7X2, F745, and H743.
 Your FC must use one of those processors.
 Besides firmware, each FC has it's own configuration.
 The configuration specifies the FC board, e.g. what pads are used for what.